po1sigala/live/01-Class-Content/19-PWA-dev/01-Activities/20-Stu_Client-Server/README.md

 * It's done when I have configured the npm scripts in the root `package.json` to run both servers using `concurrently`.

-* It's done when I have ensured that the ports are not conflicting with any other services.
+* It's done when I am able to start the client and the backend server concurrently by running `npm start`.

 ---

 ## 💡 Hints

 * Concurrently can also be configured to shorten npm commands.
 How can we include this in our solution?

+* Remember to close any other servers you may have running to free up the needed ports.

 ## 🏆 Bonus